ihavethatonvinyl/blog/content/essays/urban-hymns.md

 ---
 title: "Urban Hymns "
 date: 2025-03-19T02:36:00.000Z
-summary: '" So, I had a little red record player with my strange amplifier glowing in the dim light of my living room.
+summary: '"So, I had a little red record player with my strange amplifier glowing in the dim light of my living room.
 One of the first albums I purchased was The Verve.
 Listening to Urban Hymns one night I found myself so caught up in the lyrics that I forgot it was an album"'